-In SurveyGizmo, piping (sometimes referred to as repeating) allows you to use information collected in your survey at a later point in that same survey.
+In Alchemer, piping (sometimes referred to as repeating) allows you to use information collected in your survey at a later point in that same survey.
 Often, piping lets you efficiently tailor the survey experience to the specific respondent taking the survey.

 A simple example of piping would be collecting a respondent's name via a survey question, and then using that collected name to personalize content later in the survey.